Frequently Asked Questions

 How do I get started with my Franchise Matchmakers consultant?

 A. We start with a personal consultation to determine if we mutually agree we are right for you and you are right for us.
-Then we ask you to complete a personality profile/assessment and a financial statement to determine your qualifications and if/how we might help.
+Then we ask you to complete a a Confidential Questionnaire and Financial Statement to determine your qualifications and if/how we might help.

 Does Franchise Matchmakers only help people in certain areas of the country?